polyaxon/polyaxon/site/docs/setup/platform/broker.md

 broker: redis
 ```

-You can further customize the redis dependency or or you can [turn it off and provide your own instance configuration](/configuration/redis-ha/).
+You can further customize the redis dependency or you can [turn it off and provide your own instance configuration](/configuration/redis-ha/).